Amkor Technology, Inc. (AMKR): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1998 Initial Public Offering (IPO) Listed on NASDAQ (AMKR), providing significant capital for global expansion and technology investments.
+1998 Initial Public Offering (IPO) on NASDAQ (AMKR) Provided significant capital for global expansion and technology investments, helping to alleviate debt from the Asian financial crisis.

-2000 Acquisition of Anam Semiconductor's packaging facilities Substantially increased Amkor's scale and market share in South Korea, a critical semiconductor hub.
+2000 Acquisition of Anam Semiconductor's packaging facilities Substantially increased Amkor Technology's scale and market share in South Korea, a critical manufacturing hub.

-2016 Acquisition of J-Devices Corp.
-Became the largest OSAT provider in Japan, significantly expanding its automotive and industrial customer base and footprint.
+2016 Full acquisition of J-Devices Corp.
+Became the largest OSAT provider in Japan, significantly expanding its automotive and industrial customer base.

-2023 Opened new factory in Bac Ninh, Vietnam Represents a major expansion in Southeast Asia, diversifying manufacturing footprint with an investment planned to reach $1.6 billion over several phases to support advanced SiP assembly and test.
+2023 Grand inauguration of Amkor Technology Vietnam (ATV) facility Represents a major expansion in Southeast Asia, diversifying the manufacturing footprint with a planned investment reaching $1.6 billion over several phases.

 Amkor Technology, Inc.'s Transformative Moments